-Exclusion criteria were specific to each of the components and were related to safety, adherence and retention issues, and competing risks [see WHI protocol Section 4.4 for details].
+Exclusion criteria were specific to each of the components and were related to safety, adherence and retention issues, and competing risks.

-The WHI Extension Study will include all participants from the WHI who provide written informed consent indicating their willingness to be followed in the future.
+The WHI Extension Study includes all participants from the WHI who provide written informed consent indicating their willingness to be followed in the future.